It’s hard to describe life & learning at Historically Black Colleges & Universities; you have to experience it yourself.

 L

-Students only miss two days of school!
-We plan our tour for the week of Waterloo School's parent-teacher conferences so we can take advantage of the long weekend and spend six days exploring as many colleges as we can.
+Students typically only miss two days of school!
+We try to plan our tour for the week of Waterloo School's parent-teacher conferences so we can take advantage of the long weekend and spend six days exploring as many colleges as we can.
 We have arranged for our students to take their Chromebooks along so they have the option of using some downtime to catch up on any makeup work they might have.

 Am I eligible to participate?